adamhsparks/adamhsparks/content/post/2025-01-22-estimation-of-audpc-from-two-points/index.md

 }
 ```

-Using the example from dos S. Alves and Del Ponte (2021) we can calculate AUDPC using the trapezoidal method.
+Using the [example as seen in the documentation for AUDPC](https://alvesks.github.io/epifitter/reference/AUDPC.html) from dos S. Alves and Del Ponte (2021) we can calculate AUDPC using the trapezoidal method.

 ``` r
 library(epifitter)